creode-dev/productisation-quoting-tool/Documentation/Settings/GOOGLE_SHEETS_SETUP.md

 - Check range format is correct
 - Ensure ranges are in ascending order
 - Verify no spaces in range definitions (except after commas)

+### Shared variables not working?
+- Ensure variable names match exactly (case-sensitive)
+- Variable must be defined (without curly braces) before it can be referenced (with curly braces)
+- Check that the Shared Variable column header is exactly "Shared Variable" or "SharedVariable"
+- Verify that references use curly braces: `{variableName}` not `variableName`
+- Make sure the defining question appears before referencing questions in the form flow (or at least in an earlier phase)